 Sharing multiple stories

 This is where writing with I&D in mind comes in.
 I was very fortunate to grow up in a very multicultural part of London.
-'Common' names simply weren't that common, normalized cultures in the media formed only one part of the vibrantly diverse borough in which I grew up.
+'Common' names simply weren't that common, normalised cultures in the media formed only one part of the vibrantly diverse borough in which I grew up.